Help Make A Difference at Edison Elementary!

 During this two-week event, students focus on reading while raising money for important PTA-sponsored programs.

 Your donations help make our school great!

-On Monday, October 1, Edison will kick-off the Read-a-Thon with a full school assembly featuring local author – Elisa Kleven.
+On Monday, September 23rd, Edison will kick-off the Read-a-Thon with a full school assembly featuring local author – Annette Pimentel.

-After the assembly, all students will receive their Read-A-Thon packet — an envelope containing instructions, tips for asking for donations, a reading and donation log board and a safari bookmark to use as a fun tool for all the reading!
+After the assembly, all students will receive their Read-A-Thon packet — an envelope containing instructions, tips for asking for donations, a reading and donation log board and a Reading is Out of This World bookmark to use as a fun tool for all the reading!

 Set a Daily Reading Goal

 Students set a daily reading goal for the two-week period.
 All time spent reading outside of school.
 No in-school reading should be recorded.
 All reading outside of school counts, whether your child is reading or being read to.

 Students share their reading goal with family, friends, and neighbors and ask for a flat donation to support their efforts!
 Each student should try to raise at least $50 or ask 10 people for donations.
 Students record all donations whether check, cash, or an online donation in their reading and donation logs.
 Checks should be made payable to “Edison School PTA”.

 It's really easy for donors to make online donations by credit card or Paypal using the form at the top of this page.

 Track Reading Time